Television broadcasting in Australia: Commercial television

 In order to allow for commercial licensing, the country was divided into a number of licence areas.
 When these were drawn up in the 1950s, each major city or regional area – about 50 in all – was considered its own market region.
 In each of the five major capitals, three commercial licences were granted (the exception being Perth which did not receive its third commercial station until 1988), while smaller cities or regions were granted a single licence.
+Under this arrangement, the regional stations would cherry-pick programming from the networks that evolved in the major cities and held a local monopoly in their own licence areas.
+Some regional stations would also form partnerships and local networks of their own.

 The process of aggregation began in 1989.
 Regional markets were merged and (usually) three licences were granted in the new, aggregated areas, with the exception of Tasmania and Remote Central & Eastern Australia, which were granted two licences.
 As some markets were formed by the merger of up to six different individual markets, this meant that some stations had to merge or form partnerships in order to remain competitive.
 Around the same time, many remote market regions were replaced with two satellite market regions – one for regional Western Australia, and one for Remote Central & Eastern Australia – although each of these regions was only granted two licences.

 Some television markets remained non-aggregated.
 These were granted a second licence, sometimes to the same company that owned the existing licence.
 Markets with two broadcasters were later granted a third licence, to a joint venture company formed as a partnership of the two existing broadcasters; markets with one broadcaster in South Australia and Griffith, NSW were also granted a third licence to the same company that owned the existing two licences.